Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data: Evaluation of Anonymization in Multimodal XR

 In contrast, privacy applied to body {telemetry} has a much greater effect.
 For instance, DMM-Smoothing on body {telemetry} alone reduces multimodal IR to 33.6\%, even when gaze remains unprotected.
 The best result is achieved by {pairing} DMM-Smoothing for body {telemetry} with Smoothing for gaze, reducing multimodal IR to 26.3\%.
 This combination also lowers body and gaze IRs to 21.1\% and 27.6\%, respectively, indicating strong privacy protection across modalities.

-\textbf{Competitive XR (Chimera).} Re-identification risks are even more pronounced in performance-driven settings.
-Without any protection, multimodal Rank-1 IR reaches 84.8\%, the highest observed in our experiments.
+\textbf{Competitive XR (Chimera and Wilson et al.).} Re-identification risks are even more pronounced in performance-driven settings.
+For example, in Chimera dataset, without any protection, multimodal Rank-1 IR reaches 84.8\%, the highest observed in our experiments.
 Again, applying eye-only mechanisms such as smoothing lowers gaze IR (to 23.9\%) but has minimal impact on multimodal risk, which remains above 80\% when body movements are unprotected.

 The most effective protection is achieved using DMM-Spatial for body {telemetry} {paired} with Smoothing for gaze {telemetry}, yielding the lowest multimodal IR of 26.1\%.
 This configuration also achieves the lowest body IR (26.1\%) while holding gaze IR constant at 23.9\%.
 Other DMM-based combinations (e.g., DMM-Temporal and DMM-Smoothing) also show strong reductions, but DMM-Spatial consistently outperforms them in the competitive setting.
+A similar trend appears in the real-world Wilson et al. dataset: eye-tracking protections alone, such as Smoothing, provide little reduction in multimodal risk, whereas combining Smoothing with DMM-Spatial for body telemetry again yields the strongest overall defense.
+The agreement in top-ranked pairings across both the chimera and natural datasets supports the robustness of our competitive findings.

 \ethanwilsonroundone{It stands out to summarize the results when we're still midway through the results section (Section 6).
 This might flow better if moved to the start of the discussion.} \aibragimovroundone{Agree.
 I removed the summary section from here as this is repeated in the discussion section.}